karlvr/consistent.js/README.md

 * `data-ct` the name of a property in the scope to use to set the value of this element.
 Where setting the value means setting the `innerHTML`, or other properties as appropriate to the element type.
 * `data-ct-tmpl` a template that will be rendered with the scope as its context, and then used to set the value of this element.
 * `data-ct-tmpl-id` the id of a DOM element that contains template text, e.g. a `<script type="text/x-hogan-template">` element.

+#### Form properties

+* `data-ct-disabled` make this element disabled when the named property in the scope is true.
+* `data-ct-enabled` make this element enabled when the named property in the scope is true.
+* `data-ct-readonly` make this element read-only when the named property in the scope is true.
+* `data-ct-readwrite` make this element not read-only when the named property in the scope is true.

 #### Attributes and properties